MADS-MarisaRivera/Predicting-Inflation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 According to <a href="http://www.banguat.gob.gt/page/inflacion-total">Banco de Guatemala</a>, nowadays the country is reporting a 3.82% inflation at July2021, which is 0.94pp more than last year at July2020.
-At this point, it is important to enhance that inflation will always exist in our society, people have to learn to live with it.
+At this point, it is important to enhance that inflation will always exist in our society, and that people have to learn to live with it.
 However, if we look at the definition of inflation itself:
 <br/>
 "<a href="https://www.investopedia.com/terms/i/inflation.asp">Inflation</a> is the decline of purchasing power of a given currency over time.
 A quantitative estimate of the rate at which the decline in purchasing power occurs can be reflected in the increase of an average price level of a basket of selected goods and services in an economy over some period of time.
 The rise in the general level of prices, often expressed as a percentage, means that a unit of currency effectively buys less than it did in prior periods."
 <br/>